 - TANGENT 01

 The final phase of the OARPA project was to match email addresses to actual people.
 This is somewhat of an art.
 My commercial experience in record matching helped me to understand how easy it is to make a false match; it’s confirmation bias.
 I wrote about the difficulty with false positives in my article, “Confirmation v. prediction.”
 While a little automation was developed to reduce the manual effort of searching and recording information, that step involved nothing particularly innovative.
 It’s all Google.
-Here’s a screen shot of my Information Manager (click to enlarge) for Dr. Deb.
+Here’s a screenshot of my Information Manager (click image to enlarge) for Dr. Deb.
 “BF115” in the “Source” column refers to the 115th run of the Brute Force scanner.

 Each item recorded has an estimated confidence number along with it.
 For some, we found a lot of information–for others, nothing.
 With Barry Soetoro, Esq.
 I was able to connect him to a Facebook page, but that appeared to be under a fake name.
 A particularly information rich scenario was when someone had registered a domain under their real name using the same email address on the registration that they used to comment.